Posh

 When I bought my grippa ladder I asked the guy how far you can have your ladder tilted & he said use as 1 in 4 as its limit.
 Anyone know what that means.
 RC lol

-with my ladder training they never said that, only problem with that is that people might just lean a little bit and that wouldnt work, diffrent hights of people to, the rungs might not meet there finger tips so the just ben arms little to make it touch,was told along time ago the easy way to judge if the ladder is set at approx to 1-4 at any height is put your toes against the foot of the ladder whilst standing upright then stretch both arms out parallel toward the rung of the ladder.
-Then If set properly the rung should be touching you fingertips....
+was told along time ago the easy way to judge if the ladder is set at approx to 1-4 at any height is put your toes against the foot of the ladder whilst standing upright then stretch both arms out parallel toward the rung of the ladder.
+Then If set properly the rung should be touching the palm of your hands....

 Is that correct chaps for those that have been on ladder training?